ahmadalammar/order-management-system/README.md

 # Orders Managment Microservices

 ## Intro
-In this example we will design a simple event-driven distrbuted system that simulate order managment system using spring-cloud, spring-native, apache-camel and saga design pattern.
+In this example we will design a simple event-driven distrbuted system that simulate order managment system using springboot, apache-camel and saga design pattern.
 This is just a show case on how to use apache camel with saga in microservices.

 ## System design